 - George Gerstein, Institute of Neurological Sciences, University of Pennsylvania, Philadelphia, USA.

-George Gerstein studies the nervous system at the level of neuronal assemblies both experimentally and with computer modeling.
+George Gerstein studied the nervous system at the level of neuronal assemblies both experimentally and with computer modeling.
 The experiments involve technology to record in parallel the spike train activity of some 20 neurons in a small brain region.

 - Karlheinz Meier, Department of Physics and Astronomy, Kirchhoff Institute for Physics, Heidelberg University, Germany.